sanderzegers/RE-Rad-van-Fortuin/readme.md

 The word Database is actually not using any Database format.
 It's just a simple list, where every entry has a fixed length of 59 Chars.
 Each entry starts with the word length and the following word is obfuscated with the same method as used in the RVF.CFG file.
-You can use the 010 Editor script, or check out the full list here:
-I have not found out yet how the categories (een ding, eten en drinken, etc) are mapped to the word.
+You can use the 010-Editor Template (rvf.dta.bt), or check out the full list here: wordlist.txt I have not found out yet how the categories (een ding, eten en drinken, etc) are mapped to the word.
 This must be in the game code.

 # Additional sources